LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/May/Week-of-May-13th.md

 **Avg.
 Time to Response From Agent Assignment**

 The time on average taken by an agent to respond to consumer message from the time the agent is assigned to the conversation.

+## Support for TLS 1.2

+### Type: New functionality

+ LivePerson is deprecating support for old TLS versions 1.0 and 1.1 for all our services.
+In this version, we are enabling support for TLS 1.2 and removing support for TLS 1.0 and TLS 1.1.

+## Agent-Group pre filter

+### Type: New functionality

+Prefilter the open connections list by agent group, allowing agent managers to only see conversations of agent groups they manage instead of all agents.

+This feature needs to be enabled.
+The scope is relevant to the following user profiles:
+**Agent Manager:**

+LiveEngage Open Connections Tab: Agent group pre-filtered conversations including queued conversations

+Data bar: Stats only on agent group pre-filtered conversations

+Notifications: Notification sent for new conversations, or updates to existing conversations that are assigned to agents in the agent manager groups will become visible in LiveEngage.

+Users can apply a filter on agent-groups through LE UI.

+**Agent with view permission enabled**

+Open Connection: all conversations from the agent’s group including queued conversations

+Data Bar: matches with open connection conversation data on the initial request

+**Administrator and Agent-Manager:**

+Open Connections Tab: Agent group pre-filtered conversations including queued conversations

+Data bar: Stats only on agent group pre filtered conversations

+Notifications: Notification sent for new conversations, or updates to existing conversations that are assigned to agents in the agent manager groups will be visible in LiveEngage.
+User can apply filter on agent-groups through LE UI.

+Note: Brands that have not enabled this feature, or users as agents, bot, bot manager, admin only, and campaign managers will not see any difference from previous versions.